NaitikFulfagar/DSAL/README.md

-# Not Reposibility of Repository Owner for any Unethical activity
+# No Reposibility of Repository Owner for any Unethical activity